-The library is in a remodeled Carnegie Library on the second floor.
-This level, accessible by stairs or an elevator, seems adequate for the current demand.
 The space behind the circulation desk holds two staff work stations.
-It feels cramped, especially when the aide is doing check-in.
-Holds are now self-pickup in the public area and that has helped to move holds away from behind the circulation desk.
+The city installed a manual lift desk in June of 2020 to give more space between staff.
+It is still cramped at times.
+Holds are now self-pickup in the public area and that has helped move holds away from behind the circulation desk.
 The staff work area, behind a short wall, is small and does not accommodate two employees.
-Wireless reception is poor because of the make-up and thickness of the walls.
-The library was re-carpeted in 2012.
-It needs painting.
+Wireless reception is poor because of the makeup and thickness of the walls.
+The lower floor houses a local history museum and a large shared programming space.

-The lower floor houses a local history museum.
-A shared programming space, while large, is unattractive.
-Water damage was detected in the programming space and the City did inspect for water entry and mold.
-No danger to the public was detected from the mold inspection.
-Work was completed to eliminate future water intrusion, and the walls were repaired and painted, and all work was completed by summer of 2017.
-The city researched outside book drop alternatives but no options were appealing so it has been decided to stay with the loud inside book drop.
-The name of the building was changed to Sinclair Lewis Library in May of 2018 and a bronze statue of Sinclair Lewis installed on the front lawn of the library in July of 2019.
+In 2021, water from heavy rains came in through the emergency exit hallway by the restrooms.
+This caused water damage to a small area in the museum.
+The city did work to remediate future water intrusion.
+The city researched outside book drop alternatives, but no options were appealing so it has been decided to stay with the loud inside book drop.
+The name of the building was changed to Sinclair Lewis Library in May 2018, and a bronze statue of Sinclair Lewis was installed on the front lawn of the library in July 2019.
+A study room was converted into a staff breakroom in 2020.